YOUSU198/DDD/Style-Guides.md

 ## Styling

-MyEtherWallet uses Bootstrap for its base styles.
+MyCrypto uses Bootstrap for its base styles.
 We're still on version 3.3, so if you're looking for docs, you'll need to refer to [the old ones here](getbootstrap.com/docs/3.3/css/).

 Custom styles are written in SCSS (Not pure SASS, for backwards compatibility.)
 Most styles are limited to the component they style.
 They're inside of a file that shares the name of the component in the same folder.
 A typical styled component would look something like: